-Working out is typically performed with specific goals for how you want your body to look once you are in top shape.
-Each person may have a different part of her body that is particularly stubborn and requires more attention than others.
-If your legs are your problem area, it can be difficult to tell if you're building muscle mass or fat.
+If your legs are typically a problem area, it can be difficult to tell if you're experiencing muscle weight gain or fat.
 This is especially true in the early stages of fitness, when muscle mass is covered by a layer of fat tissue.

 An easy way to evaluate whether your legs are mostly muscle or fat is to look at them in a mirror.
 Signs that your legs are muscular include defined lines of separation between the muscles of the hamstrings, quadriceps and calves.
-Flexing the muscles and seeing these lines indicates that you may have some excess fat that lies over your leg muscles.
+Flex the muscles to make these lines even more defined.
 If your legs aren't toned, this approach may not be as effective, because you won't have the muscular definition.
-Cellulite, which is the dimpling of your skin that indicates fat deposits, is characteristic of excess fat on your legs.